xddxdd/blog/source/_posts/en/article/modify-website/4kb-infinite-sleep-docker-image.lantian/index.md

 strip -s -R ".comment" sleep
 ```

-And we got to 4.3 KB, exactly the same as assembly.
+And we got to 4.3 KB, exactly the same as that assembly.
 Let's check by doing a disassembly:

 ```bash
 > objdump -D sleep